fenrVIr/fenrVIr-2022-Crypto.com-Hackathon-Team-Vox-Submission/README.md

 ## Important Information

 The entire project runs on the Goerli testnet.
 That's also where the smart contract is deployed via hardhat.
 I have provided the address of the deployed contract in the client side files, so you don't have to worry about deploying it from scratch when testing.
+You can find the Vox.sol file that contains all the code for the smart contract used in the project.
+The files that were compiled by hardhat were not included as they aren't necessary for testing purposes (the contract's abi is provided in src/utils).

 ## Installation and testing